Killer Vamp

 Killer Vamp (血と灰の女王, Chi to Hai no Joō), also known as Killing Vamp, is a Japanese web manga series written and illustrated by Hajime Bako.
 It was serialized on Shogakukan's MangaONE and Ura Sunday online platforms from December 2016 to May 2025.

+Synopsis

+The series is set in a Japan, where after the eruption of Mount Fuji, humans who had been exposed to the volcanic ash suddenly became vampires, and those vampires would start to attack each other in battle.

 Media

 Manga

 Written and illustrated by Hajime Bako, Killer Vamp was serialized on Shogakukan's MangaONE app and Ura Sunday website from December 30, 2016, to May 13, 2025.
-Its chapters have been collected into twenty-four tankōbon volumes as of July 2025.
-The series will end with the release of its 25th volume in August 2025.
+Its chapters were compiled into twenty-five tankōbon volumes released from May 12, 2017 to August 8, 2025.

 The series is licensed in English by Comikey.